SahilSameer18/SahilSameer18/README.md

 ---

 ### 🧠 PrepStack - SDE Interview Preparation Platform
-> *One platform to track DSA, prep CS fundamentals, get AI project ideas, and polish your resume, built for developers who take interviews seriously.*
+> *One platform to track DSA, prep CS fundamentals, get AI project ideas, and has resume building guidance, built for developers who take interviews seriously.*

 **The problem it solves:** Interview prep is scattered across 10 different tabs.
 PrepStack brings it all under one roof with AI doing the heavy lifting.